MoustafaAliAshour/Movies-recommendation-App/README.md

 Get top 9 similar movies with posters, ratings, and overviews!

-📸 Screenshot

-📄 License
+## 📄 License
 This project is licensed under the MIT License.

-💡 Credits
+## 💡 Credits
 Developed with ❤️ using Streamlit and scikit-learn.
 Inspired by how platforms like Netflix and Prime Video recommend movies.

-yaml
-نسخ
-تحرير

----

-✅ You're all set.
-Let me know if you want help uploading everything to GitHub or writing `.gitignore`.
-اطرح سؤالك على C
+## 📬 Contact
+For questions or contributions, open an issue or contact: es-moustafa.aly2027@alexu.edu.eg